bitcoin/bitcoin/doc/files.md

 `indexes/blockfilter/basic/db/` | LevelDB database      | Blockfilter index LevelDB database for the basic filtertype; *optional*, used if `-blockfilterindex=basic`
 `indexes/blockfilter/basic/`    | `fltrNNNNN.dat`<sup>[\[2\]](#note2)</sup> | Blockfilter index filters for the basic filtertype; *optional*, used if `-blockfilterindex=basic`
 `wallets/`         |                       | [Contains wallets](#multi-wallet-environment); can be specified by `-walletdir` option; if `wallets/` subdirectory does not exist, a wallet resides in the data directory
+`./`               | `anchors.dat`         | Anchor IP address database, created on shutdown and deleted at startup.
+Anchors are last known outgoing block-relay-only peers that are tried to re-connect to on startup
 `evodb/`         |                       |special txes and quorums database `llmq/`          |                       |quorum signatures database `./`               | `banlist.dat`         | Stores the IPs/subnets of banned nodes